 (e) to procure to be written and print, publish, issue and circulate gratuitously or otherwise such papers, books, periodicals, pamphlets or other documents or films on or in whatever appropriate media or format as shall further the above purpose;

-(f) subject to such consents as may be required by law to purchase, take on lease or in exchange, hire or otherwise acquire any property and any rights and privileges necessary for the promotion of the said purpose, and to construct, maintain and alter any buildings and erections necessary for the work of the Organisation;
+(f) to purchase, take on lease or in exchange, hire or otherwise acquire any property and any rights and privileges necessary for the promotion of the said purpose, and to construct, maintain and alter any buildings and erections necessary for the work of the Organisation;

-(g) subject to such consents as may be required by law to sell, mortgage, dispose of or turn to account all or any of the property or assets of the Organisation;
+(g) to sell, mortgage, dispose of or turn to account all or any of the property or assets of the Organisation;

 (h) to raise funds and to invite and receive contributions from any person or persons whatsoever by way of subscription, donation and otherwise provided that the Organisation shall not undertake any permanent trading activities in raising funds for its charitable purpose;

 (i) to invest the monies of the Organisation not immediately required for its purposes in or upon such investments, securities and property as may be thought fit, subject nevertheless to such conditions (if any as may for the time being be imposed or required by law;